jordandub1/readme-generator/output/README.md

   To install necessary dependencies, please run the following command:
   ```
-  follow these steps
+  npm install
   ```

   ## Usage
-  instructions listed here
+  You will need to utilize the Inquirer package for this application.
+Be sure to answer all of the questions to generate a complete, professional README.md.
+Please click the link below for a demo:
   ## License
-  This project is covered under the MIT license.
-Visit the following link for more information on this license: [MIT](https://opensource.org/licenses/MIT)
+  This project is covered under the Apache 2.0 license.
+Visit the following link for more information on this license: [Apache 2.0](https://opensource.org/licenses/Apache-2.0)

   ## Contributing
-  feel free to debug

   ## Tests
   To test, please run the following command:
   ```
-  here is a section for testing
+  npm test
   ```

   ## Questions